ericdahl/tf-ghost-blog-simple/README.md

 # tf-ghost-blog-simple

-Run Ghost Blog in AWS on ECS, in a simple way (i.e., cheap and not resilient)
+Run Ghost Blog in AWS on ECS, in a cheap way (i.e., no fixed AWS costs)

 This is a self-contained app to self-host on ECS.
 Goals: